 Moreover, the maintenance will only increase as the years go by.
-Similarly, older houses may have high electricity bills in the absence of proper insulation and energy-efficient options.
+Similarly, older houses may have high electricity bills without proper insulation and energy-efficient options.

 Even installing these will burn a large hole in your pocket.
-Hence, you may have to pay more attention to choosing a system that will put the least strain on your expenses.
+Hence, you may have to pay more attention to choosing a system that will put the most minor strain on your expenses.

 Renovations are always possible on a home you bought, such as adding an extension or a brand new pool.
-Planning and construction work can typically be done in a timely manner as well.
+Planning and construction work can typically be done in a timely manner.

 Besides the exorbitant stamp duty cost, first-time homeowners will have less financial assistance from authorities and the government if they aren’t buying new homes.

-For example, many states have shifted the FHOG only in favour of those who’re buying homes not owned before.
+For example, many states have shifted the FHOG only in favour of buying homes not owned before.

 Not all of your desired features may come with a ready-made home.
 And when you don’t see them on the list, your search gets restricted.

-Even apparently basic features like a swimming pool or two-car garage may be difficult to find in your location or budget.
+Even apparently basic features like a swimming pool or two-car garage may be challenging to find in your location or budget.

 Building a home is a long-term commitment.

 Furthermore, there may be frequent instances when you need to make a final decision with barely any knowledge about the problem.
-Needless to say, a cluttered mind will make it all the more challenging to make quick decisions.
+A cluttered mind will make it more challenging to make quick decisions.

 Building a brand new home can be an absolute pleasure as well.
-At Buildrite we take the time to ensure your new home is built to the highest of standards with a stress-free experience.
-But this isn't the case with all builders.
+At Buildrite, we take the time to ensure your new home is made to the highest of standards with a stress-free experience.
+But this isn’t the case with all builders.

-To avoid things becoming challenging here are some questions you should ask your builder before building.
+To avoid challenging things, here are some questions you should ask your builder before building.

 For most people, building a home is a once-in-a-lifetime affair, and the last thing they’d want is to get the wrong hands for the job.

-Thus, we’d recommend investing a great deal of time for gathering every bit of information available about your preferred builder.
-List down all the questions that you think should be answered by them in the context of the job.
+Thus, we’d recommend investing a great deal of time in gathering every bit of information available about your preferred builder.
+List down all the questions that you think should be answered by them in the job context.
 Also, look for referrals or previous clients, and talk to them about their experience.

-Since it requires a clear stream of communication between the homeowner and the builder, make sure you go for the one who is worthy of your trust.
+Since it requires a clear stream of communication between the homeowner and the builder, make sure you go for the one worthy of your trust.

-Unless absolutely necessary, try not to introduce last-minute changes to the design as it can disrupt the surrounding setup as well.
+Unless necessary, try not to introduce last-minute changes to the design as it can also disrupt the surrounding setup.

 Just because you have found a home well within your budget doesn’t mean it will be the best fit for you.

-While certainly not always, but reduced costs can be an indication of a troubled neighbourhood.
-Therefore, it’s vital to investigate the neighbourhood, in terms of quality and services.
+While certainly not always, reduced costs can indicate a troubled neighbourhood.
+Therefore, it’s vital to investigate the district’s quality and services.
 After all, you wouldn’t want to live in an area with a high crime rate.

 Likewise, factor in the commute time to your places of regular visit.
-A good tactic is to visit the area during different times of the day to have a better understanding of the traffic.
+A good tactic is to visit the area during different times to understand the traffic better.
 Choose an area only if it feels comfortable.

-Attending opening houses is a great strategy to see where your home stands in comparison to better or worse homes in the said area.
+Attending opening houses is a great strategy to see where your home stands compared to better or worse homes in the said area.